Isfand/rcb/docs/DESIGN.md

 └── word
 </pre>

 The rcb directory location and name should be changeable through the use of a single environment variable.
-I.E rcb_DIR.
+I.E RCB_DIR.

 ### **data/**